-From Beth on October 6th, 2009 in Kitchen Remodel
+From Dean Dowd on October 06, 2009 in Kitchen Remodel

 Here are five quick, easy and inexpensive ways to create a warm and inviting kitchen:

 You dont need flowers to create a masterpiece arrangement.
 Leafy branches from bushes, rosemary or crepe myrtle are excellent cuttings for an arrangement.
 Add ferns and drape ivy over the vase for an extra touch of intrigue.
 Start collecting unique vases of varying sizes and change the size and arrangement each week to keep your kitchen looking fresh.
 Candles always add warmth - place them around the kitchen for splashes of color.
 Scented candles like cranberry or cinnamon keep your kitchen smelling yummy.

 Potted plants will create interest and easily warm up the kitchen.
 Good plant choices are Braided Ficus tree, Palm, dwarf Lemon tree, or Dracaena.
 Buy a basic clay pot with texture and paint it deep, warm colors.
 Drape clear bistro lights throughout the larger plants and trees for maximum coziness.

 Hang a mirror in your kitchen.
 The reflective surface of a mirror will make the kitchen appear larger and add more natural light during the day.
 At night, the mirror will sparkle and dazzle as it catches reflections of candlelight and soft glows.
 You can go to garage sales, flea markets or the Salvation Army, even if you have a decent budget.
 Its fun to create your own signature item and youre also doing your part to recycle.
 Find a mirror with a large, wooden frame so you can paint it the color of your choice.
 Lowes sells little tiny cans of custom paint.
 If your kitchen is Shabby Chic, you may want to give the frame a cool, distressed look.